-Every 11 seconds, an older adult suffers a fall serious enough to send them to the emergency room.
+Older adults are more at risk to suffer a fall serious enough to send them to the emergency room.
 If a senior is injured in a fall in their home, they may not have the ability to get up and call for help.
 Per Mar Medical Alert can help.
 It is a safety and medical alert system that allows an individual to signal for help from a wireless alarm pendant.

 These systems immediately alert an emergency operator who will dispatch the appropriate help.
 In the event of an emergency, the local 911 Emergency Response Team will be dispatched.
 Otherwise a family member, neighbor, friend, or caregiver can be notified for assistance.

 Carbon monoxide (CO) poisoning is the most common kind of poisoning worldwide and is the leading cause of accidental deaths in the U.S. Carbon monoxide is an odorless, colorless gas found in the exhaust of generators, stoves, furnaces, cars, or anything that burns fuel and most victims have no idea they’re being poisoned.